dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Hybrid Unforgeability**

-Hybrid unforgeability is a specific type of hybrid authentication, where EUF-CMA security is maintained as long as at least one of the component schemes is EUF-CMA secure.
+Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA or SUF-CMA, is maintained as long as at least one of the component schemes is
+EUF-CMA secure.
 As discussed above, this is incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both